Tentsile Stingray Tree Tent Review

 The Tentsile Stingray is a fun, multi-use shelter that has high repeat appeal.
 Ideal for car camping adventures where you can find three large, sturdy trees in the right arrangement.
 Great for family trips.

-86 thoughts on “Tentsile Stingray Tree Tent Review”
+86 responses to “Tentsile Stingray Tree Tent Review”

 Maybe a huge underquilt would be an option 😉 I personally think it’s not a “real” hammock, but still it’s a very cool way of spending the night. also, throw in a couple of pillows, a groundblanket, some lanterns and something to use as a table, and you’ll have a great “mini-home” in which you can entertain yourself, for example when it’s raining. this would be impossible to do in a hammock 😉